edsu/wikistream/README.md

 * install [npm](http://npmjs.org/)
 * npm install

+Next you'll want to use and/or adjust the default configuration:

+    cp config.json.example config.json

+You may want to adjust the ircNick that is in the example to something unique, so that you will be able to join the channels without a collision.
+Also you can adjust the wkipedia language channels that are being monitored.

 To run the app you'll first need to fetch wikipedia updates from IRC and feed them to redis: